QTM3x/Quantum-Internet/README.md

 # Quantum-Internet

 ### About
 In this repository, we will collaborate on building the quantum internet and developing applications for it.
+The repository is divided into five main sections, each concerned with one of the five --- they might increase or decrease later --- layers of the quantum internet stack.

+If you're unfamiliar with the internet stack, this [blog post](https://blog.qutech.nl/index.php/2019/05/22/a-quantum-network-stack/) by Axel, a PhD student at QuTech, is a great place to begin.
+To sum the blog post up, the components of the quantum internet are projected to fall into one of five categories or layers.

+* The Applications Layer

+    The stuff we are actually building the internet to be able to do: quantum key distribution, quantum anonymous voting, etc.

+* The Transport Layer

+    Makes sure quantum information is reliably transmitted between two end nodes.

+* The Network Layer

+    Makes sure that nodes far away from each other remain connected (entangled) when needed.

+* The Link Layer

+    Makes sure that nodes close to each other remain connected (entangled) when needed.

+* The Physical layer

+    The hardware of the internet: optical fiber cables, quantum processors, quantum memories, etc.

+Our approach will be to begin from the applications layer: what do we need a quantum internet for?
+Knowing the answer to this question will help us have a clear idea of the requirements that the other layes must satisfy.

 ### How to contribute

 Simple: create a fork of the repository, edit the files in the fork, then create a pull request.

-### Guidelines
+##### Contribution guidelines

+Open source projects with collaboration on the wide-scale we are going for here can become very messy.
+Surprisingly, they often don't!
+Good guidlines help maintain order.
+The following are a few such guidelines (feel free to propose more guidelines):

-##### 1- Questions.
+1- Questions.

   * a) If you have a question, you may ask it in the form of an issue.
 To raise an issue, simply go to the issues tab and create a new issue.
 Try to create an issue only when necessary (see point 3 below!).

-##### 2- Be helpful!

-##### 3- Help us avoid a mess.
+2- Help us avoid a mess.

-Open source projects with collaboration on the wide-scale we are going for here can become very messy.
-Surprisingly, they often don't!
-Good guidlines help maintain order.
-The following are a few such guidelines:

-* a) Be polite and thoughtful of others.
-Let you aim be to understand the other's person point of view, then to learn from them if they are right, and to teach them if they are wrong.
+* a) Be polite and thoughtful of others: Let you aim be to understand the other's person point of view, then to learn from them if they are right, and to teach them if they are wrong.

-##### 4- Write well, and add figures
+* b) Write neatly, and add figures: helping others understand what's going on quickly helps us all make progress faster.

+* c) Avoid redundancy: avoid adding stuff that has been added before, or working on the same thing that someone else is already working on --- help them instead of starting from scratch.

+3- Have fun, and work hard!